navatharaagi/AWS-Developer-Tools/README.md

 ```

 IAM—>Users—>Create user “Matt"—>Permissions—>Attach Policy—> “AWSCodeCommitFullAccess”--> “CodeDeployCustomUser”—>Attach Policy.

+2. Create an Instance Profile
+- This allows you to launch EC2 instances that are configured for use with CodeDeploy.
+3. Create a Service Role
+- This will allow CodeDeploy to communicate and interact with other AWS Services
+4.Install the AWS Command Line Interface (CLI)

 2) Create another Instance Role Policy which gives access to get & list in all S3 Buckets
 AWS—>IAM—>Policies—>Create Policy—>Create Own Policy—>“CodeDeployDemo->EC2-Permissions”-->Policy Document (Paste the following code in policy document)—>create Policy